Nawar095/Machine_Learning/LinearRegression/LinearReg_OneVariable/README.md

-# Simple Linear Regression - Predicting Home Prices
+# Simple Linear Regression (Linear Regression With One Variable) - Predicting Home Prices

 ## Overview
 This project implements a simple linear regression algorithm to predict home prices based on the area.
 It includes training a linear regression model using `homeprices.csv` and predicting house prices for areas provided in `areas.csv`.
 The results are saved in a `prediction.csv` file.